CamLee27/CamLee27/README.md

 - Build additional penetration-testing projects
 - Gain more experience with Linux
 - Improve scripting and automation skills
-- Add more detailed documentation and evidence to older projects -->
+- Add detailed documentation and evidence to older projects -->

 <!--